SelrahcD/selrahcd.github.io/_drafts/ideas.md

 We are here to think :
 CRUD from DB to View
 Namespace for events -> why should we have two events with same name in different BC ?
+=> unecessary features, coupling

+TDD and premature default parameters
+-> game of life defaut parameter in construct missed half of the test cases

+Getters at the boundaries